Commitment to Diversity

 The Hiatt Career Center supports Brandeis undergraduate students and alumni of all affiliations, backgrounds, identities and preferences in considering how intersecting identities might impact work and professional development.

-Following Hiatt's commitment to building a space for students, alumni, employers, colleagues, parents, and families that is welcoming and free from bias and discrimination Hiatt is actively engaged with the Black Action Plan and efforts to address systemic racism at Brandeis.
+Following Hiatt's commitment to building a space for students, alumni, employers, colleagues, parents and families that is welcoming and free from bias and discrimination, Hiatt is actively engaged with the Black Action Plan and efforts to address systemic racism at Brandeis.
 This section will be updated regularly to share current information with our community on updates based on conversations with the Black Action Plan and ongoing anti-racist efforts.

 Engaging With Diverse Communities